Decades of groundwater depletion mean hard choices ahead for states

 On a recent visit to the western Kansas town of Garden City, Burke Griggs asked local leaders a question that may have first sounded like a joke.
 “Where do you plan on moving Garden City in 50 years?” asked Griggs, a leading expert on water law.

-He was deadly serious, though, about a problem that the Washburn School of Law professor says a growing number of communities will face in the coming years and decades without shifts in how a state manages, allocates and conserves its resources, particularly groundwater.
+He was deadly serious, though, about a problem that the Washburn School of Law professor says a growing number of communities will face in the coming years and decades without shifts in how the state manages, allocates and conserves its resources, particularly groundwater.

 “You can’t think about a hundred years of urban planning on 40 years of water,” he said.
 “And it’s a problem that’s facing the Great Plains as a whole.
 If we don’t start refocusing our water policy around our public, we’re going to be in serious trouble.”